elanez/my_resume/README.md

 - **Django**: A high-level Python web framework for rapid development
 - **Python**: The core programming language
-- **AI Agents**: Integrated AI capabilities for content enhancement and suggestions
 - **HTML/CSS**: For responsive and modern design
 - **JavaScript**: For interactive features and dynamic content
 - **PostgreSQL**: Database for storing content and user data